-(1) (2) (2) (4) (5) (6) (7) (0) (1) SL.
-No. (2) CSR project or activity identified (3) Sector in which the project is covered (4) Projects or Programs 1.Local area or other 2.Specify the state and district where Projects or Programs (5) Amount outlay (budget) Projects or Programs-wise (6) Amount spent on the Projects or Programs Subheads: 1.Direct expenditure on Projects or Programs (7) Cumulative expenditure up to the reporting period (8) Amount spent Direct or through implementing agency 1 SELCO's Light for Education Program supported by Technology Alumni Association Bangalore (TAAB) Education was undertaken 1.
-Local Area 2.Karnataka, Bangalore Rs.5.00 2.
-Overheads Rs.5.00 Rs.5.00 Through implementing agency II "Project Hope"- provision of Bone Marrow Biopsy/ Aspiration Needles for children from economically weaker sections suffering from Leukaemia of Rotary Club of Bangalore Cantonment Health & Wellness 1.
-Local Area 2.Karnataka, Bangalore Rs.5.00 Rs.5.00 Rs.5.00 Through implementing agency Palliative care for advanced stage cancer patients through The Bangalore Hospice Trust (Karunashraya), a Public Charitable Trust.
-Health & Wellness 1.
-Local Area 2.Karnataka, Bangalore Rs.2.00 Rs.2.00 Rs.2.00 Through implementing agency 6 In case the Compa the average net pro part thereof, the co spending the amount ofit of the las ompany sha al years or any Not Applicabl e
+(-) (-) () (-) () (1) (2) (3) (4) (5) (6) (7) (8) SI.
+No. CSR project or activity identified Sector in which the project is covered Projects or Programs 1.Local area or other 2.Specify the state and district where Projects or Programs was undertaken Amount outlay (budget) Projects or Programs-wise Amount spent on the Projects or Programs Subheads: 1.Direct expenditure on Projects or Programs 2.
+Overheads Cumulative expenditure up to the reporting period Amount spent Direct or through implementing agency Ι SELCO's Light for Education Program Education 1.
+Local Area 2.Karnataka, Bangalore Rs.6.00 Rs.6.00 Rs.6.00 Through implementing agency - Selco Foundation Π "Project Hope"- provision of Bone Marrow Biopsy/ Aspiration Needles for children from economically weaker sections suffering from Leukaemia Health & Wellness 1.
+Local Area 2.Karnataka, Bangalore Rs.6.00 Rs.6.00 Rs.6.00 Through implementing agency - Bangalore Cantonment Rotary Trust Palliative care for advanced stage cancer patients (Karunashraya) Health & Wellness 1.
+Local Area 2.Karnataka, Bangalore Rs.2.00 Rs.2.00 Rs.2.00 Through implementing agency - Bangalore Hospice Trust 6 6 In case the Company has failed to spend the two percent of the average net profit of the last three financial years or any part thereof, the company shall provide the reasons for not spending the amount in its Board Report.
+Not Applicabl е